 On a girls’ trip to Goa, India, I realised something had to change.
 I was with my mum and aunts, and we were having a lovely time.
 On the last day, we decided to do some shopping.
 I finally saw a dress I liked – a blue and white tie-dye maxi dress.
 It wasn’t fashionable, but for me it ticked the boxes that mattered most – it was long, voluminous and covered up my shape.
-It was just what I needed for my friend Verity’s wedding later in the year.
+It was just what I needed for a friend’s wedding later in the year.

 Back home, I uploaded our holiday snaps to my computer – and didn’t like what I saw.
 I hoped the first picture was just taken from a bad angle, but the next shot left me with the same sinking feeling.
 Hiding under my layers in the Goan heat, I looked awkward and uncomfortable.